 Note: The USB bus can be placed in SUSPEND mode when effective USB communication, such as read data or command data, is not performed for a certain period of time.
 The USB host device controls the management of this mode.
-Following are the setting method for USB-COM and USB-HID communication Selective suspend.

-With USB-COM (USB virtual COM), you can shift USB bus to SUSPEND mode when valid communication is not available by using Opticon USB Code Reader drive version 3.0.0.0 or later and enabling USB Selective suspend.
-For help, see the Opticon USB Code Reader drive installation manual.
+To set USB-COM and USB-HID communication Selective suspend:

-With USB-HID (key code input), when connecting a imager engine and PC that has Windows OS installed, the Windows inbox driver creates the HID connection.
+- USB-COM (USB virtual COM): You can shift USB bus to SUSPEND mode when valid communication is not available by using Opticon USB Code Reader drive version 3.0.0.0 or later and enabling USB Selective suspend.
+For help, see the Opticon USB Code Reader drive installation manual. - USB-HID (key code input): When connecting an imager engine and PC that has Windows OS installed, the Windows inbox driver creates the HID connection.
 By controlling the registry that controls the inbox driver, you can enable USB Selective suspend.
 For more information about Microsoft MSDN HID USB peripherals, go to https://msdn.microsoft.com/library/dn672268(v=vs.85).aspx.